archetype-themes/devkit/1. Getting Started/Developing components/d. Code adjustments.md

 The following steps outline a straightforward process for developing a component in isolation, such as `components/block-title`.

-### Start the component development commands

-You will need two terminals to run the following processes.
+To begin developing theme components, you will need to open two terminals for the following processes:

+**1. Start component development**

-First, start the component dev command and provide the name of the component to develop.
+First, initiate the component development command and specify the name of the component you want to develop:

 ```bash
 $ shopify theme component dev block-title
 ```

-This will copy the sections and templates from the component’s setup/ directory to the .explorer/ directory.
+This command copies the sections and templates from the component's `setup/` directory to the `.explorer/` directory.

+**2. Launch Component Explorer**

-Second, serve the component explorer theme using the Shopify CLI, specifying the theme’s path.
+Next, serve the Component Explorer using the Shopify CLI, specifying the path to the `.explorer/` directory:

 ```bash
 shopify theme dev --path .explorer
 ```

-This will push the files of the component explorer theme to Shopify and provide URLs to preview and customize it.
+This step pushes the files of the Component Explorer to Shopify and provides URLs to preview and customize your component.

 ### Editing the component

-For this example we will show the vendor of the product from a given text input with dynamic sources support.
+For this example, we will demonstrate how to show the vendor of a product from a given text input with dynamic sources support.

+**Step 1: Add HTML to output vendor information**

-First, we add the HTML to output the information of the vendor.
+Add the following HTML to output the information of the vendor:

 ```diff
 <div class="block-title" data-section-id="{{ section.id }}" {{ block.shopify_attributes }}>